saikosis/ML-practice/README.md

 (will be adding new notebooks as I keep practicing)

-*Note*: These notebooks are implemented in Google Colab
+*Note: These notebooks are implemented in Google Colab*